RDFLib/prez/README.md

 To simply run locally without configuration outside of Docker, run `python3 app.py` in the `Prez/prez/` directory.

 Prez is designed to run in a containerised environment.
-Configuring & theming Prez is done in [theme-template](../theme-template).
-Updating triplestore data (e.g. vocabs) is done in [vocabs-template](../vocabs-template).
+Configuring & theming Prez is done by following [surround-prez-theme](https://github.com/surroundaustralia/surround-prez-theme).
+Updating triplestore data (e.g. vocabs) is done by following [surround-prez-vocabs](https://github.com/surroundaustralia/surround-prez-vocabs).
 To deploy your own instance of Prez, fork both of the above repos & configure.

 ## Dev Dependencies